-- 1. Align the pin 1 indicator of the processor heat sink module (PHM) to the system board and then place the processor heat sink module (PHM) on the processor socket. - CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins. - NOTE: Ensure that the processor heat sink module (PHM) is held parallel to the system board to prevent damaging the components.
+- 1. Set the anti-tilt wires to the unlocked position on the heat sink (inward position). - 2.
+Align the pin 1 indicator of the processor heat sink module (PHM) to the system board, and then place the PHM on the processor socket.

+CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins.

+(i) NOTE: Ensure that the PHM is held parallel to the system board to prevent damaging the components.

-Figure 75.
+Figure 65.
 Installing the processor heat sink module

-- 2. Set the anti-tilt wires to the locked position (outward position), and then using the Torx #T30 screwdriver, tighten the screws (8 in-lbf) on the heat sink in the order below: - a.
+- 3. Set the anti-tilt wires to the locked position (outward position), and then using the Torx #T30 tool, tighten the captive nuts (8 in-lbf) on the PHM in the order below: - a.
 In a random order, tighten the first nut three turns. - b.
 Tighten the nut diagonally opposite to the nut you tighten first. - c.
-Tighten the nut diagonally opposite to the nut you tighten first. - d.
+Repeat the procedure for the remaining two nuts. - d.
 Return to the first nut to tighten it completely. - e.
 Check all the nuts to ensure they are firmly secured.

-Figure 76.
-Set the anti-tilt wires to the locked position and tighten the screws
+Figure 66.
+Setting the anti-tilt wires to the locked position and tighten the nuts

 - 1. Install the air shroud. - 2.
-Follow the procedure listed in the After working inside the system.
+Follow the procedure listed in the After working inside your system.

-Expansion cards and expansion card risers
+Expansion cards

-(i) NOTE: When an expansion card is not supported or missing, riser the iDRAC and Lifecycle Controller logs an event.
+() NOTE: When an expansion card is not supported or missing, the iDRAC and Lifecycle Controller logs an event.
 This does not prevent your system from booting.
 However, if a F1/F2 pause occurs with an error message, see Troubleshooting expansion cards section in the Dell EMC PowerEdge Servers Troubleshooting Guide at www.dell.com/poweredgemanuals.